SCF offers a variety of courses for adults

 The non-credit and certificate classes are a good jumping off points for adults who may not be certain.
 While the college doesn’t track, which students move on to take degree courses, it’s a place to start.

-“These (classes) offer an affordable way to try and get your feet wet,” Jamie Smith, director of marketing, said.
+“These (classes) offer an affordable way to try and get your feet wet,” said Jamie Smith, director of marketing.

-Smith added that she has heard of students who take certification classes and they do go on to get a degree.
+Smith said she has heard of students who take certification classes and they do go on to get a degree.

 She continued that once students are in that setting they may decide to move over and continue with their studies.